Why Should You Make This Recipe

 While this Mediterranean bow tie pasta salad can stand on its own, it also pairs well with a variety of main dishes.
 Below are a few of my favorite ways to serve it:

-• Bread: Serve it with a side of crusty bread (such as my Olive Bread) or warm pita bread to scoop up every last bit of that delicious dressing.
+• Bread: Serve it with a side of crusty bread (such as my Olive Bread) or warm Pita Bread to scoop up every last bit of that delicious dressing.

 Save This Recipe

 Want to save this recipe?
-Enter your email below and we’ll send the recipe link to your inbox so you can easily come back to it when you are ready to make it.
+Enter your email below and we’ll send the recipe link to your inbox.
 Plus, you’ll get great new recipes every week.

-Mediterranean Pasta Salad Recipe
+Mediterranean Pasta Salad with Lemon Herb Dressing

 Yields6 servings